baileylamm/baileylamm/README.md

 # Hi, I'm Bailey 👋

+### I'm a senior at the Tippie College of Business, The University of Iowa.
+I am studying business analytics, finance, and risk management and insurance, and this page features some of my work developed in my courses.

 -----------

 I am a senior at the University of Iowa, and my GitHub page features some of my work.
-I am studying business analytics, finance, and risk management and insurance.

 -------